taxpon/b2mine/README.rst

 What?
 -----
-This add-on convert colored 3D model into block from.
+This add-on converts colored 3D model into block form.
 You can send the converted model to minecraft server embedding `raspberry juice <http://dev.bukkit.org/bukkit-plugins/raspberryjuice/>`_ API.

 Document
 ^^^^^^^^